Fortnite's latest update brings you new ways to fly

 - These items will remain available in Playground Mode.

-- 25% of explosive damage will now penetrate through structures and the environment.
+- 25 percent of explosive damage will now penetrate through structures and the environment.

 Gameplay